sherrymax/acs-examples/acs-activate-metadata-search/readme.md

 </search>
 ```

-<b>Note: </b> If your property has a hyphen in the naming you will need to escape the hyphen character with \ .
+> **Note**: If your property has a hyphen in the naming you will need to escape the hyphen character with a back-slash.

-For example: If you wanted to add `sys:node-dbid` property
+For example: If you wanted to add `sys:node-dbid` property, it should be added as `sys:node\-dbid`

 ```xml
 <search>
    <default-query-template>